Where is the best place for Expats to live in Portugal?

 The Algarve: Sun and Sea

-For those dreaming of a life by the sea, the Algarve region in southern Portugal is an excellent choice.
 Known for its stunning beaches, golf courses, and sunny weather, the Algarve attracts retirees and those seeking a relaxed lifestyle.
-The Algarve is one of the ideal retirement locations in Portugal.

 • Warm climate year-round.